FloridSleeves/ValueCheck/README.md

 - SVF >= 2.7
 - LLVM >= 12.0
 - git-lfs >= 2.9.2

+### git-lfs
+In the `run.sh` script we include the automatically set up for git-lfs.
+However, your installation might slightly change according to the [instructions](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage?platform=linux).

+You can use `git lfs clone` to download this repo to your local machine.
+In some new version of gits, `git clone` has been updated in upstream Git to have comparable speeds to `git lfs clone`.

 ## Data sets
 - The artifact evaluates four open-source web applications.
 The scripts will automatically download their source code from GitHub and checkout the corresponding versions.